Pyhä-Luosto Hiking Trails

 Please Note

 During spring floods, we recommend that you wear rubber boots, and waterproof hiking boots in the summer.
-The distances in the metal signs in Pyhä-Luosto National Park are flat distances, which means that if a route has great height differences, the real distance can be slightly longer.
+There is no winter maintenance on the trail.

 Ukko-Luosto Hiking Trail, 18 km, circle trail